SamMed05/sm_blog/_posts/2022-12-29-thoughts-about-ai.md

 My classmates probably haven’t even heard of ChatGPT, and neither have our teachers, so I still haven't directly experienced its impact on the school system.
 However, in many other places, several news stories are being spread about students who are cheating with their homework by using the chatbot to write essays and summaries or answer questions and do the exercises for them.

-For example, as the New York Post reports on this [news](https://nypost.com/2022/12/26/students-using-chatgpt-to-cheat-professor-warns/) just a few days ago, a college professor in South Carolina caught a student using ChatGPT using this [GPT detector](https://huggingface.co/openai-detector/) tool.
+For example, as the New York Post reports on this [news](https://nypost.com/2022/12/26/students-using-chatgpt-to-cheat-professor-warns/) just a few days ago, a college professor in South Carolina caught a student using ChatGPT using this [GPT detector](https://huggingface.co/openai-detector/) tool (also a more recent and advanced detector, called [GPTZero](https://etedward-gptzero-main-zqgfwb.streamlit.app/), has been released) that analyzes AI fingerprints in the output[^5].

+Many schools have started to ban the use of AI chatbots and [returned to "pen and paper"](https://www.theguardian.com/australia-news/2023/jan/10/universities-to-return-to-pen-and-paper-exams-after-students-caught-using-ai-to-write-essays), but putting a brake on the technological evolution of the school system is not the ideal solution.

 On the other hand, "some educators see the chatbot as an opportunity and a supplemental resource to incorporate in classrooms.
 The chatbot could be used as a starting point for students when they face a writer’s block, or it can be used to get examples of what an answer should look like.
 It could also make information available at students’ fingertips, encouraging them to conduct research and double-check their facts[^4]".